-In Phase 4, LDES Demonstrations will transition to operations.
-Phase 4 will commence with completion of LDES Demonstration-specific criteria, such as mechanical completion or production capacity demonstration, which will be negotiated in prior phases.
+In Phase 4, H2Hubs will transition to operations.
+Phase 4 will commence with completion of H2Hub-specific criteria, such as mechanical completion or production capacity demonstration, which will be negotiated in prior phases.
 Phase 4 activities will then focus on integrated system performance and ramp-up.
-By the end of Phase 4, each LDES Demonstration will have demonstrated full commercial-scale design operations over an extended period.
-DOE expects that Phase 4 activities may take approximately 2 to 4 years but may extend longer depending on LDES Demonstration-specific characteristics.
+By the end of Phase 4, each H2Hub will have demonstrated full commercial-scale design operations over an extended period.
+DOE expects that Phase 4 activities may take approximately 2 to 4 years but may extend longer depending on H2Hub-specific characteristics, including factors such as the rate of production ramp-up.

 To meet a key OCED objective that DOE-funded commercial demonstration projects catalyze follow-on private sector investments as well as Justice40 goals, Phase 4 will also include substantial financial, socio-economic, environmental, and operational data collection and reporting to DOE.
-To the extent practicable while protecting sensitive and proprietary information, DOE will synthesize, anonymize, or otherwise incorporate site and operations data for the LDES Demonstration into quantitative and qualitative analyses (such as ROVI) that can be promulgated to external stakeholders for the purpose of informing future private sector investment decisions.
+To the extent practicable while protecting sensitive and proprietary information, DOE will synthesize, anonymize, or otherwise incorporate site and operations data for the H2Hubs into quantitative and qualitative analyses that can be promulgated to external stakeholders for the purpose of informing future private sector investment decisions.

 As with Phase 3, DOE will not define a funding range for Phase 4 activities, but at least 50% cost share will be required.
-Applicants should propose a funding level that is appropriate for the scale of the LDES Demonstration ramp-up and initial operation using DOE funding.
+Applicants should propose a funding level that is appropriate for the scale of the H2Hub ramp-up and initial operation using DOE funding.
 Similar to Phase 3, contingency funding will also be required for Phase 4.
 Applicants are also encouraged to review the regulations regarding Program Income and be aware of the ways in which Program Income can be treated during the award.
 For more information regarding Program Income, please see Section III.B.